lilyrussell/lilyrussell.github.io/README.md

-# Lily Russell – Technical Portfolio
+# Lily Russell, Professional Portfolio

 Welcome!
 I'm a systems-oriented problem solver with a background in educational services and a growing skill set in automation, data workflows, and process design.
 My work bridges people and platforms to translate human needs into scalable technical solutions.